Secretchronicles/main-website/content/en/news/2019-03-25-server-outage-aftermath.md

 backups up and running for the new server.

-Additionally, beyond restoring the services that we had on the old VPS, we consider setup of more infrastructure.
-For instance, the Wiki, which we set to sleep after it got spammed might see a rennaissance.
+Additionally, beyond restoring the services that we had on the old VPS, we are considering the setup of more infrastructure.
+For instance, the Wiki, which we set to sleep after it got spammed, might see a rennaissance.
 The setup of a CI service is in discussion, as are automated nightly builds.
 TSC team member kirbyfan suggested installation of Discourse, a rails-based web forum software.